 As time becomes the new gold we’re seeing more and more businesses rely on tools to automate their social media accounts.
 We’ll admit to using them ourselves for Twitter.
 There is a reason why we need to delete our Twitter account and start again.
 More and more businesses and business directories are pushing and pulling content that may seem relevant to an algorithm but has no real business relevance.
 Content may still be king but it needs to be authentic and relevant.

 Much like real life your online reputation is difficult to keep track of.
-In real life however it’s easy to shrug off gossip and move on.
+In real life, however, it’s easy to shrug off gossip and move on.
 Not so online.
 Whether it’s from disgruntled clients, ex-employees, dodgy competitors or spam content your business profile has the potential to come under constant attack.
-It’s a bit scaremongery but ignore it at your peril.
+It’s a bit scaremongering but ignore it at your peril.

 Of course, it’s not all negative.
 There’s the potential that you’ll discover some great insights into your business and uncover reviews that you didn’t know existed.
 When you do, make sure you update your website to show the world what your clients think of you and spread the word.
 Check out our post on how social proof works for more information.